Feitianius

 Feitianius is a bird genus, belonging to the Enantiornithes, that during the Early Cretaceous lived in the area of modern China.
 A single species has been named in the genus, Feitianius paradisi.

 In 2005, fragmentary enantiornithean fossils were excavated near Changma, in Gansu.
 Two of the best preserved were reported in the scientific literature in 2009.

 In 2015, the type species Feitianius paradisi was named and described by Jingmai Kathleen O’Connor, Li Daqing, Matthew C. Lamanna, Wang Min, Jerald D. Harris, Jessie Atterholt and You Hailou.
-The generic name has been derived from the feitia, a flying apsara or nymph from Buddhist mythology.
+The generic name has been derived from the feitian, a flying apsara or nymph from Buddhist mythology.
 Historical murals featuring such nymphs are common in the caves around Changma.
-The name was "for fun" made masculine because it was concluded that the type specimen was a male individual.
+The name was made masculine "for fun" because it was concluded that the type specimen was a male individual.
 The specific name means "from paradise" in Latin and refers to the similar sexual dimorphism in the tail feathers of birds-of-paradise.
-The species name as a whole thus means "feitia of paradise", the translation of the Chinese 飛天/飞天.
+The species name as a whole thus means "feitian of paradise", the translation of the Chinese 飛天/飞天.

 The holotype, GSGM-05-CM-004, was found in a layer of the Xiagou Formation dating from the early Aptian.
-In consists of the hind part of a skeleton on a stone plate.
+It consists of the hind part of a skeleton on a stone plate.
 The skeleton is visible from the left side.
 It is articulated but the part in front of the middle back is lacking.
 It preserves extensive remains of the soft tissues, including the plumage.

-An indication of the size of Feitianius is given by the length of the thighbone, twenty-seven millimetres.
+A hint of the size of Feitianius is given by the length of the thighbone, twenty-seven millimetres.

 A single unique feature was established for Feitianius: the tail plumage contains three distinct feather types whereas all known relatives have tails with a single type of feather.